-Remote Cache.
+Remote cache.
 The size of the remote cache is equal to the total number of remote networks used by the router.
-In Figure 4-1, there are 10 IPX networks that R5 can reach through IPX network 5.
+In Figure 5-1, there are 10 IPX networks that R5 can reach through IPX network 5.
 Therefore, R5 has a total of 10 remote networks.
 Based on this total:

-- 1. Multiply that figure (we used 10 in our example) by 10%. - 2.
+- 1. Multiply that figure (10 is used in the example) by 10%. - 2.
 Add that total (1) to the remote network total (10) for a safety margin. - 3.
 Use that new total (11) for the number of remote cache entries.

-The cache entries can be seen using the IPX console cache command as described in the "Monitoring IPX" chapter.
+You can view the cache entries by using the IPX console cache command as described in Configuring and Monitoring IPX in the Routing Protocols User's Guide.